Alwaysproblem/MLcompiler-tutorial/tvm/runtime.md

         -> scan the input and output and create the TVMArgs -> `module_.GetFunction(param.func_name, true);`
           # Here the param.func_name is the function name in the json.
-          # So, This will call the `RCarV4XRuntime::GetFunction` since the name is for rcar target.
+          # So, This will call the `TargetRuntime::GetFunction` since the name is for target.
           # -> `ModuleNode::GetFunction@src/runtime/module.cc:64`
         -> return the function ptr and args ptr.